Stosan/groqgo/README.md

 ## Installation and usage

-To use Groqgo, you need to obtain an API key from
+To use Groqgo, you need to obtain an API key from https://console.groq.com/keys and create your .env key as:

+GROQ_API_KEY="gsk_xxxxxxxxxxxxxxxxxxxxxxxx"

 ```go
 go get github.com/Stosan/groqgo